kubernetes/website/content/en/blog/_posts/2022-11-27-Vulnerable-Microservices/index.md

 Service State | Use case | What do you need in order to cope with this use case?
 ------------- | ------------- | -----------------------------------------
-**Normal**   | <u>No known vulnerabilities</u> <br /> The service owner is normally not aware of any known vulnerabilities in the service image or configuration.
-Yet, it is reasonable to assume that the service has weaknesses. | **Provide generic protection against any unknown, zero-day, service vulnerabilities.** <br /> <br />Detect/block irregular patterns sent as part of incoming client requests that may be used as exploits.
+**Normal**   | **No known vulnerabilities:** The service owner is normally not aware of any known vulnerabilities in the service image or configuration.
+Yet, it is reasonable to assume that the service has weaknesses. | **Provide generic protection against any unknown, zero-day, service vulnerabilities** - Detect/block irregular patterns sent as part of incoming client requests that may be used as exploits.
-**Vulnerable** | <u>An applicable CVE is published</u> <br /> The service owner is required to release a new non-vulnerable revision of the service. <br /> <br /> Research shows that in practice this process of removing a known vulnerability may take many weeks to accomplish (2 months on average).   |  **Add protection based on the CVE analysis.** <br /> <br />Detect/block incoming requests that include specific patterns that may be used to exploit the discovered vulnerability.
+**Vulnerable** | **An applicable CVE is published:** The service owner is required to release a new non-vulnerable revision of the service.
+Research shows that in practice this process of removing a known vulnerability may take many weeks to accomplish (2 months on average).   |  **Add protection based on the CVE analysis** - Detect/block incoming requests that include specific patterns that may be used to exploit the discovered vulnerability.
 Continue to offer services, although the service has a known vulnerability.
-**Exploitable**  | <u>A known exploit is published</u> <br /> The service owner needs a way to filter incoming requests that contain the known exploit.   |  **Add protection based on a known exploit signature.** <br /> <br />Detect/block incoming client requests that carry signatures identifying the exploit.
+**Exploitable**  | **A known exploit is published:** The service owner needs a way to filter incoming requests that contain the known exploit.   |  **Add protection based on a known exploit signature** - Detect/block incoming client requests that carry signatures identifying the exploit.
 Continue to offer services, although the presence of an exploit.
-**Misused**  | <u>An offender misuses service pods</u> <br /> The offender can follow an attack pattern enabling him/her to misuse pods.
+**Misused**  | **An offender misuses service pods:** The offender can follow an attack pattern enabling him/her to misuse pods.
 The service owner needs to restart any compromised pods while using non compromised pods to continue offering the service.
-Note that once a pod is restarted, the offender needs to repeat the attack pattern before he/she may again misuse it.  |  **Identify and restart service instances that are being misused.** <br /> <br />At any given time, some service pods may be compromised and misused while others behave as designed.
+Note that once a pod is restarted, the offender needs to repeat the attack pattern before he/she may again misuse it.  |  **Identify and restart service instances that are being misused** - At any given time, some service pods may be compromised and misused while others behave as designed.
 Detect/remove the misused pods while allowing other pods to continue offering  the service.

 Next,let's discuss why microservice architecture is well suited to security-behavior monitoring.